viewedlobster/trieste-stuff/list/notes.md

 - `inline constexpr auto wf_parser = (Top <<= File)` seems to get the wrong type (not callable)
 - Why does open paren parse trailing whitespace?
 Closing paren does not
+- Is there a way to signal the start of a sequence before parsing a separator?